christophertacon/Blog/tools-pelican/content/pelican-basics/pelican-basics.md

 # Starting your own blog

 Pelican understands the following 'dialects': [reStructuredText](http://docutils.sourceforge.net/rst.html) (.rst) and [Markdown](http://daringfireball.net/projects/markdown/syntax) (.md).
 While reStructuredText originates from the coding community for source code comments, it is also useful for simple webpages.
-Markdown was invented by John Gruber (the Apple blogger) to help him with writing and maintaining his blog, [Daring Fireball](http://daringfireball.net).
-The Markdown syntax is still evolving via a number of implementations that have their own oddities.
+Markdown was invented by John Gruber (the Apple blogger) to help him with writing and maintaining his blog [Daring Fireball](http://daringfireball.net).
+The Markdown syntax is still evolving via a number of implementations that each has their own oddities.

 Change into the content folder and look at its content